vidboda/getGeneInfo/README.md

 # getGeneInfo
-perl script to retrieve various info form a list of HGNC genes, including exon coordinates or domain details.
+Perl script to retrieve various info form a list of HGNC genes, including exon coordinates or domain details.
 In particular generates a BED that can be use to design NGS experiences.

 ## Installation